vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/build-job-tutorial-temp/tutorial.md

 ## What's Next?

-You should now be acquainted with the process of converting a job consisting of .sql and .py steps into a job consisting of notebook steps through the Jupyter UI.
+You are now familiar with the process of building and creating a data job consisting of notebook steps using the Jupyter UI.
+It’s exciting to see how various .sql and .py steps can be seamlessly integrated into notebook steps, enabling a versatile and interactive development experience.

 Explore further with the [VDK Examples list](https://github.com/vmware/versatile-data-kit/wiki/Examples).

-If you're curious about the mechanics of the job conversion process, check [VDK Jupyter Integration Convert Job Operation](https://github.com/vmware/versatile-data-kit/wiki/VDK-Jupyter-Integration-Convert-Job-Operation).